Signs of labor: Know what to expect

-Don't hesitate to call your health care provider if you're confused about whether you're in labor.
+Don''t hesitate to call your health care provider if you''re confused about whether you''re in labor.
 Preterm labor can be especially sneaky.
-If you have any signs of labor before 37 weeks — especially if you also experience vaginal spotting — consult your health care provider.
+If you have any signs of labor before 36 weeks — especially if you also experience vaginal spotting — consult your health care provider.

-If you arrive at the hospital in false labor, don't feel embarrassed or frustrated.
+At term, labor will nearly always make itself apparent.
+If you arrive at the hospital in false labor, don''t feel embarrassed or frustrated.
 Think of it as a practice run.
-The real thing is likely on its way.
+The real thing is sure to be on its way!